ElectronicRave/RP-Launcher/README.md

 - B  - Goes back to the Home Page
 - L1 - Changes the Game List to the previous System
 - R1 - Changes the Game List to the next System
-- Access to search Games (touch only)
+- TOUCH - Access to search Games

 ### Favorite mode